I care for myself.

-When you believe in yourself and you’re sure that you’ll succeed at something, you have self-confidence.
-Throughout life, your level of self-confidence might fluctuate when you’re faced with challenging situations.
-However, you have the power to build your self-confidence.
+When you believe in yourself and you are certain that you will succeed at something, you have self-confidence.
+Throughout life, our levels of self-confidence may fluctuate a bit when we are faced with challenging situations.
+But, guess what?
+We alone hold the key to building our self-confidence.

-If you find that you’re feeling less self-assured than you’d like, you can step up and take action to shore yourself back up.
-Review the following strategies to find inspiration.
+If you find that you are feeling a little less self-assured than you think you should be, today, you can step up and take action to shore yourself back up.

-1. Select a mentor.
-If you want to believe in yourself, seek someone who you think exhibits great self-confidence.
+1. Get a good mentor, counselor or coach.
+If you want to believe in yourself, seek out someone who you think exhibits bold, but not overly brash, self-confidence.
 Consider this person to be your model of self-confidence.
-When selecting a mentor, ask yourself:
+When selecting a mentor, ask yourself a few questions.

-* In addition to these traits, maybe he has a good sense of humor and looks people straight in the eye when he speaks to them.
+- Does she have a good sense of humor and is able to look people straight in the eye when she speaks with them.
 Or perhaps he models other characteristics you admire.
-Having someone to emulate is incredibly inspiring.
-Modeling after your mentor enhances your self-confidence.
+Having someone who you can emulate is incredibly inspiring starting point.
+Modeling your mentor enhances your self-confidence.

-2. Identify what you’re doing right in your life.
-Sure, you know your shortcomings, but what about all those things you do well?
-Everyone excels at some tasks or activities.
-Seek out what those things are for you.
+2. Identify the things you are doing right in your life.
+Yeah, its easy for us to pick out all the things we think we stink at, and have screwed up along the way, but what about all those things you do well?
+Every person excels at some tasks or activities.
+Figure out what those things are for you.

-* Make a list of what you believe you’re good at.
+- Here it comes….
+Make a list of what you believe you are good at.

-* Consider this: no one in the world has the same unique qualities and strengths that you do in the way that you do.
+- Consider this: No one in the world has the same unique qualities and strengths that you do or the way in which you do them.

-* What are you doing right?
-If you know the answer to this, your self-confidence will bloom.
+- What are you doing right?
+If you know the answer to this, your self-confidence will blossom!

-* On your good days, you put your chin up and plowed forward into the situation at hand.
-You pretended you believed you could do it.
-And chances are, you did!
+- On your good days, you put your chin up and charge forward into the situation at hand.
+You take a deep breath and pretended with all you were worth that you believed you could do it.
+And chances are, you succeeded!

-* Believe in yourself.
-Have faith that you’ll make it through.
+- Believe in yourself.
+Have faith that you will make it through.

 4. Make a list of your strong points.
 What character traits do you have to offer that are of great benefit to you or others?

-5. In your daily life, notice when you do something well.
+5. In your daily life, take note when you do something well.
 Perhaps you just cleaned up your car and it looks awesome.
-Maybe you completed a report and it’s the best you’ve ever written.
+Maybe you completed a report and it is just the best thing you have ever written.

-* Recognize each day the times when you excel.
-Perhaps you helped your child through a difficult time or you made a great chocolate cake.
+- Recognize each day the times when you excel.
+Perhaps you helped your child through a difficult homework assignment, or made them their favorite dessert without being asked.